-Check out more from our Baby & Toddler Development package to read more about thrush in babies, jaundice, baby hiccups, why babies look bow legged, toddler flat feet, newborn eye color, baby watery eye, flat head baby, baby acne treatment, baby dimples, and bone structure in babies.
+Check out more from our Baby & Toddler Development package to read more about thrush in babies, jaundice, baby hiccups, why babies look bow legged, toddler flat feet, newborn eye color, baby watery eye, flat head baby, baby acne treatment, and bone structure in babies.

 Why is a baby’s smile such a big deal?